Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Introduction

-We developed a high-performance decoder dedicated to the C642 based on level-by-level minimum distance decoding.
+We developed a high-performance decoder dedicated to the many-hypercube codes based on level-by-level minimum distance decoding.
 (Our proposed decoding method will also be useful for other concatenated codes, such as the above concatenated quantum Hamming codes.)
-Using this decoder, we achieved a threshold of 5.6\% for bit-flip errors, which is comparable to the surface code (10.9\%)~\cite{46} and a 4\%-rate qLDPC (hypergraph product) code (7.5\%)~\cite{33}.
-We also propose fault-tolerant zero-state encoders for the C642.
+Using this decoder, we achieved a threshold of 5.6\% for bit-flip errors, which is comparable to the surface code (10.9\%)~\cite{47} and a 4\%-rate qLDPC (hypergraph product) code (7.5\%)~\cite{33}.
+We also propose fault-tolerant zero-state encoders for the many-hypercube codes.
 Using them, we achieved a threshold of 0.9\% for a logical controlled-NOT (CNOT) gate in a circuit-level noise model.
-Finally, we explain how to perform logical gates for the C642 in parallel.
+Finally, we explain how to perform logical gates for the many-hypercube codes in parallel.